Cultural transformation theory: Value beliefs

-Partnership Model in Prehistoric Civilization
+Partnership model in prehistoric civilization

 The pattern of invasion and conquest repeats itself in several prehistoric partnership-oriented societies.
 The most common is of a dominator-oriented society taking over a partnership society and then transforming its culture to, including but not limited to, its religious values.
 They introduce their own religion, which often involve gods of war and aggression, and suppress the original society's religious beliefs.
 By diminishing the value of the goddesses and other feminine ideals in the myths and religions of partnership societies, it then spread to diminishing the value of feminine ideals in society.